qCring/QuickVtk/docs/content/_docs/implementing-a-vtk-wrapper/part-4.md

 {% endhighlight %}

 We bind the [Text](https://doc.qt.io/qt-5/qml-qtquick-text.html) component's `text` property to the `numberOfPoints` property by referencing `source.numberOfPoints` in the assignment.
 Every time the `numberOfPoints` property changes, the text will be updated.
-This only works because we are emitting the changed-signal in the `setNumberOfPoints` accessor.
-Emitting this signal tells all observers that they need to re-evaluate their value based on the observed property.
+This only works because we emit the `-changed` signal in the `setNumberOfPoints` accessor.
+This tells all observers (in this case the [Text](https://doc.qt.io/qt-5/qml-qtquick-text.html) component's `text` property) that they need to re-evaluate their value based on the observed property.

 If you delete or comment the `emit this->numberOfPointsChanged()` statement in the `setNumberOfPoints` method, the [Text](https://doc.qt.io/qt-5/qml-qtquick-text.html) component will no longer react to value changes after interacting with the slider.

 You might wonder why observers are not re-evaluated automatically after assigning a value to the observed property.
-By emitting signals from C++ explicitly, we have more control over our properties in terms of performance.
+By emitting signals from C++ explicitly, we have more control over our properties.
 We could cache previously assigned values and compare them to new property values like shown in the following example:

 >Optimizing Property Assignments
 {: .hl-caption}